Phase Separation of Polyelectrolytes: The Effect of Charge Regulation: Introduction

+Complexation in solutions of oppositely charged polyelectrolytes including polyion cross-linking due to formation of thermoreversible ionic pairs was pursued also in the work of Kudlay et al.\cite{Kudlay2004}.
+Here the degree of ion association was obtained self-consistently from a mass action law, similar to charge regulation, and the complexation was shown to be susceptible to long-range electrostatics, ion association, as well as van der Waals attraction.

+In the works mentioned above~~\cite{Muthukumar2010,Larson2016}, the effects of CR on the complex coacervation were studied for specific models, but some of the more interesting possible behaviors of CR-induced phase-separation were not explored.
+Moreover, the CR mechanism was formulated within a Langmuir adsorption isotherm model that is based on an association-dissociation energy cost and a lattice-gas adsorption entropy.
 This implies that the adsorption process is neither subject to short-range interactions between the occupied sites, nor exhibits any cooperativity.
 Including short-range interactions leads, in general, to an adsorption isotherm of the Frumkin-Fowler-Guggenheim variety~\cite{Koopal} that has different properties, which can fundamentally change the adsorption phenomena~\cite{Majee,Avni2020}.
-It is, therefore, of importance to explore the more complicated adsorption isotherms, specifically as they relate to phase separations.
+It is therefore of importance to explore the more complicated adsorption isotherms, specifically as they relate to phase separations.

-In the present study, we focus on the effect of CR on the phase separation of polyelectrolyte solutions by considering the role of two separate interaction mechanisms on the adsorption process. (i)~The free-energy change in the adsorption/desorption process of a single adsorption site, quantified by a parameter $\alpha$; and, (ii)~the free-energy change due to short-range interaction between two charged neighboring adsorption/desorption sites, quantified by another parameter $\eta$.
+In the present study, we focus on the effect of CR on the phase separation of polyelectrolyte solutions by considering the role of two separate interaction mechanisms on the adsorption process. (i)~the free-energy change in the adsorption/desorption process of a single adsorption site, quantified by a parameter $\alpha$, and (ii)~the free-energy change due to the short-range interaction between two charged neighboring adsorption/desorption sites, as quantified by another parameter $\eta$.

 We specifically address two variations of the standard CR model. (i)~The first is called the {\it hopping CR model} (HCR), where we start with two polymer types without any dissociated charge groups.
-Due to adsorption/desorption of ionic groups on the chains, the charges released from one polymer type are immediately captured by the other polymer, which favors being oppositely charged. (ii)~The second model is the {\it asymmetric CR model} (ACR), in which one polymer type has a constant negative charge, {\it i.e.}, the charges are completely dissociated, while the counterions can either be free in the solution or be adsorbed onto the other type of polymer chains.
+Because of the adsorption/desorption of ionic groups on the chains, the charges released from one polymer type are immediately captured by the other polymer, which favors being oppositely charged. (ii)~The second model is the {\it asymmetric CR model} (ACR), in which one polymer type has a constant negative charge ({\it i.e.}, the charges are completely dissociated), while the counterions can be either free in solution or adsorbed onto the other type of polymer chains.